isomerpages/moe-xingnanpri/_xingnan/Our People/Key Personnel.md

 **Miss Ong Lijing**
 Senior Teacher - Educational Support

-"Every child can learn, and even teach others, to become better.
-May we be able to guide them and remind them to enjoy and treasure what is important."
+Every child can learn, and even teach others, to become better.
+May we be able to guide them and remind them to enjoy and treasure what is important.

 [ong\_lijing@schools.gov.sg](mailto:ong_lijing@schools.gov.sg)